 Before we dig deeper into SRE and how SREs work with the development team, we need to understand how site reliability engineering functions within the DevOps paradigm.

 At its core, site reliability engineering is an implementation of the DevOps paradigm.
-Just as continuous integration and continuous delivery are applications of DevOps principles to software release, SRE is an application of these same principles to software reliability.
+Just as continuous integration and continuous delivery (CI/CD) are applications of DevOps principles to software release, SRE is an application of these same principles to software reliability.

 There are a wide variety of ways to define DevOps.
 Still, the traditional model is where the development (“devs”) and operations (“ops”) teams are separated, leading to the team that writes code not being responsible for how it works when customers start using it.
 The development team would “throw the code over the wall” to the operations team to install and support.